Welcome to our 11th edition of meet the Contrado artists series.

 Flossie grows and mutates the lines in her drawings.
 Showing something significant in the linear configuration.
 Over time these tracings crystallise, creating their own harmony and rhythm.
 This makes each piece of Flossie’s work possess a specific enigmatic quality.

 We have a number of other artists and designers that have joined the #ContradoCreatives over the last year or so, and you can browse them all.
 Take a look and let us know what you think.
 As always we are constantly on the lookout for new talent.
-If you fancy becoming one yourself, then get in touch.
+If you fancy becoming one yourself, then sign up.
 We’d love to hear from you.